 Despite some Silicon Valley entrepreneurs’ efforts to achieve immortality, aging still appears to be unavoidable.
 If you’re concerned about aging (and who isn’t), we’ve put together eight changes that usually occur to women in their 40’s.
 But don’t despair.
-There are ways you can remedy, alleviate, and even accommodate this change of life.
+There are ways you can remedy, alleviate, and even accommodate this change in life.

 1. After age 40, your metabolism begins to slow down